lobpcg/shallow-water/README.md

 # Shallow-water modelling in Python

-This repository main branch is forked from the currently archived read-only project https://github.com/dionhaefner/shallow-water
+This repository master branch is forked from the currently archived read-only project https://github.com/dionhaefner/shallow-water

 It contains two implementations by https://github.com/dionhaefner of the shallow-water equations that are suitable to study a wide range of wave and ocean circulation phenomena, including non-linear effects.